 In the sixth inning, graduate left fielder

-Trinity Martin smoked a triple to score another run before she scored herself on a Lucas bloop single.
-Martin has three triple on the year, while Lucas led the team with three hits on the night and is hitting .380 in 19 starts at catcher in conference play.
+Trinity Martin smoked a RBI triple before she scored on a Lucas bloop single.
+Martin has three triples on the year, while Lucas led the team with three hits Friday and is hitting .380 in 19 conference starts.

 Jada Cooper's two-RBI double.
-Cooper added another three walks on the evening, extending her program single season record to 41 walks on the year.
+Cooper drew three walks Friday, adding to her program single-season record with 41 walks on the year.
+That is tied for the 16th most in the nation this season.

-Grand Canyon has locked up the No. 1 seed and Regular Season Title in the Mountain West but still has much to play for on Friday and Saturday to finish out the regular season schedule.
+Grand Canyon locked up the No. 1 seed and regular-season title in the Mountain West but still has much to play for on Friday and Saturday to finish out the regular-season schedule.

-Entering the night at No. 30 in the RPI, the Lopes will look to continue to improve their resume as the NCAA Tournament looms just two weeks away.
+Ranked No. 31 in RPI with the nation's third-most wins, the Lopes will look to continue to improve their resume as the NCAA Tournament looms two weeks away.